HugoCls/Captcha-Solving/Bombcrypto-Numbers-Moving/README.md

 Here is my [Captcha playlist](https://www.youtube.com/watch?v=nxSKQm3I88s&list=PL_7_H9j4EBUPKgiBUpKZJKIzCvJqu0Cbb "Captcha on Youtube").

-In these videos you will only see the resolution, meaning only the script working to get a better understanding of my code.
+In these videos you will only see the resolution, meaning only the script working, to get a better understanding of my code.